 Currituck County Department of Travel & Tourism was established in 2005 by Currituck County to promote Currituck to potential visiting tourists.
 The main office of the department is located at the Currituck Welcome Center in Moyock, NC with an additional Corolla Visitor Center located in Corolla, NC.
 Visiting tourists, experiencing the beauty of the Currituck Outer Banks and Mainland, spend money on lodging, entertainment, food and other goods and services which equate to sales tax relief to Currituck residents.
-An estimated 500,000 tourists visit Currituck during our 10 week high season each year, and visitor spending during this season and other times of the year contributed \$13,310,000 in local county tax revenues in 2017 and resulted in tax relief for every resident in Currituck County of \$906.30.
+An estimated 500,000 tourists visit Currituck during our 10 week high season each year, and visitor spending during this season and other times of the year contributed \$13,970,000 in local county tax revenues in 2018 and resulted in tax relief for every resident in Currituck County of \$903.47.
+Economic impact for 2019 will be available in late August of 2020.

-Currituck County tourism is strong and continues to grow, producing over \$230 million in direct consumer spending in 2017 (1 2.77% from 2016).
-Revenues are 1 70% from the \$131 million collected five years ago in 2012.
+Currituck County tourism is strong and continues to grow, producing over \$243 million in direct consumer spending in 2018 ($\hat{}$ 5.61% from 2017).
+Revenues are $\hat{}$ 76.8% from the \$138 million collected five years ago in 2013.

-Other notable impacts of the Currituck County tourism industry in the latest data from 2017 include:
+Other notable impacts of the Currituck County tourism industry in the latest data from 2018 include: